luismartinezs/anki/README.md

 - Once you have your set of cards, `ctrl+shift+P`, then type `Deck`.
 Select `Anki: Send to Own Deck`.
 - Your cards should be now in Anki ready to study

+## Quickly add cards

+To quicky add a card to a markdown file, type `anki`, and from the autosuggestions, select either `anki-new-card` or `anki-new-card-with-code`.

 ## Tips

 - Format cards with `ctrl+shift+I` (Linux).
 I've configured the line width to fit anki card, so text will autowrap on format.